sparrowr/string-light-list/README.md

 ## Design Notes

-These are being stored on in the API readme.
+These are being stored in the API readme.

 ## Resources and Credits

-This component was derived from [this template](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template/).
+This front end template was derived from [this template](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template/).

-There will be a back end part of the project soon.
+The front end Github link is [here](https://github.com/sparrowr/string-light-list).

+The front end deployed link is [here](https://sparrowr.github.io/string-light-list/).

+The back end Github link is [here](https://github.com/sparrowr/api-string-light-list).

+The back end deployed link is [here](https://cryptic-refuge-45274.herokuapp.com/).

 ## [License](LICENSE)